ameseee/kwk-curriculum-site/web-app/lessons/css-flexbox/index.md

 - parent
 - child
 - direct child
+- container
+- item

 ## What is Flexbox?

 Flexbox is a part of CSS that provides a more efficient way to lay out, align and distribute space among items in a container.
-It helps us when we have those silly block elements, that even with `display: inline-block`, can be hard to do just what we want them to do.
+It helps us when we have those silly block elements that can be hard to do just what we want them to do.

+## Flexbox IRL

+Flexbox is used _all over_ the internet.
+It's a little tough to learn, but once you know it, it makes your life a lot easier!
+That's why it is so popular among front-end developers.

+Here are just a few popular pages that use Flexbox:
+- [Disney Plus](https://www.disneyplus.com/) uses Flexbox on the top Nav bar and the grey bar at the bottom of the landing page
+- [Lomotif](https://lomotif.com/) uses Flexbox to control the content on the right side of the landing page (title, subtitle, and two buttons)
+- [The Ringer](https://www.theringer.com/) uses Flexbox to organize the links in the nav bar at the top of the page.
+It also uses Flexbox for each "section" of content - usually an image, title, subtitle, author, date, and tag

 ## Parents and Children

-As we start working with Flexbox, a very important distinction should be pointed out.
-We need to be careful about the CSS rules we apply to a parent element vs. those to a child element.
+Before we start working with Flexbox, we need to make sure we are referring to elements and their relationship to other elements correctly.
+We need to be careful about the CSS rules we apply to a _parent_ element vs. those to a _child_ element.
 A **parent** element wraps other elements, a **child** is nested inside the parent.
-We will also refer to parents as containers, and children as items.
+We will also refer to parents as **containers**, and children as **items**.

 Let's look an some HTML to make sure we are all on the same page: